List of Q+A panellists: Season 4: 2011

-Season 6: 2012
+Season 5: 2012

-The sixth season of Q&A began on 6 February 2012.
+The fifth season of Q&A began on 6 February 2012.

-Season 7: 2013
+Season 6: 2013

 This season was the first to feature international broadcasts, with the show travelling to Jakarta and India.
 The 11 November show featured the 500th unique panellist to appear on the show.
 If you count it in order of introduction, Graham Bradley was the 500th.

-Season 8: 2014
+Season 7: 2014

 On 29 September, Christopher Pyne became the first panellist to appear 20 times since Season One.
 On 7 April, the show travelled to Shanghai and on 4 August the first outdoor show was conducted in Arnhem Land at the Garma Festival.

-Season 9: 2015
+Season 8: 2015

 On 16 February, Malcolm Turnbull became the first guest to appear 21 times on the show.
-To celebrate International Woman's Day a special episode of Q&A was held, hosted by Annabel Crabb and featuring an all-female panel.
+To celebrate International Women's Day a special episode of Q&A was held, hosted by Annabel Crabb and featuring an all-female panel.
 Virginia Trioli guest hosted the program twice, on 27 July and 24 August.